yummCat/threadedRipple/README.md

 # BOM:
 Component | Number
-- Micro Servo - 1
 - Seeed Studio XIAO RP2040 - 1
-- Buttons - 2
 - ADXL345 - 1
 - Lithium Ion battery 3V- 2
-- TP4056 - 1
+- TFT GC9A01 (round tft)
 - Wires

 (Previously, the ProMicro NRF52840 was used instead of the XIAO RP2040.
-But the NRF52840 wasn't connecting properly.)
+But the NRF52840 wasn't connecting properly.
+It was an Ali Express clone.
+How fun.)

 # Date: July 11 2025